 And also because I have all the discipline of Homer Simpson around jelly donuts.

 What I like even more is walking down to my favorite local restaurant, buying a (compostable) paper gift certificate.
 Which is what I’ll do for the gift exchange next week.
 And maybe I’ll enjoy a cold glass of something while I’m there, to celebrate my eco-saintliness.
 Chat with the owners, who have seen our kids grow from tots to teens, about all the family news.
-Now that’s something that neither the etailers nor the mall retailers can offer.
+Now that’s something that neither the etailers nor the retailers can offer.